 Former Team Members

-The Rebuilding Macroeconomics Network is hosted by the National Institute of Economic and Social Research (NIESR), at 2 Dean Trench Street, London SW1P 3HE.
+The Rebuilding Macroeconomics Network is hosted at the Institute for Global Prosperity, University College London., at Gower Street, London, WC1E 6BT.
 Visitors are welcome by prior appointment.
 Please Contact Us below.

-To request information about an RM event, or any other Network activities, please contact Richard Arnold, the Network Administrator, telephone 0207 654 1945, e-mail email@example.com.
+To request information about an RM event, or any other Network activities, please contact the director Angus Armstrong at e-mail email@example.com.
 Alternatively, stay up to date with our latest news and updates in our News Section and Blog.